szstonelee/gointernal/readme.md

 From the above, it is a matching game.

-If Type is an interface, Golang tries to match the total methods in Type to the second reference of i.
+If Type is an interface, Golang tries to match the total methods in Type, which is interface, to the concrete value of i.

-If type assertion can match all the methonds in the concrete value in i, it returns(copy) the concrete value without panic.
+If all matched, it returns the concrete value without panic, i.e. a new copy to v.

 ### interface assignment with interface

 Although h, variable of heator interface, can asssert type of cooler interface,

-You can not assign c to h.
-In compile time, it fails the compilation.
+You can not assign c to h when in compile time.
+It will fail.

 But you can assgin c to empty interface, it passes the compilation.